everard/mirror/README.md

 limitations.

 # INSTALLATION
-The library consists of one header in the `src` directory.
-By default only types with up to 127 non-static data members can be viewed as tuples.
+The library consists of one source file in the `src` directory.
+By default only types with up to 32 non-static data members can be viewed as tuples.
 To increase this number the `generate.sh` script can be used (requires python3 and clang-format).

-For example, to increase the limit to 256, the following command can be executed in a terminal:
+For example, to increase the limit to 255, the following command can be executed in a terminal:
 ```
-./generate.sh 256
+./generate.sh 255
 ```

 # USAGE